 Vehicle load can be expressed as the ratio of passengers to the total number of seats on a vehicle.
 For example, on a 40-seat bus, a vehicle load of 1.3 means all seats are filled and there are approximately 12 standees.
-A vehicle load standard is generally expressed in terms of peak and off-peak times.
+A vehicle load standard is generally expressed in terms of peak and offpeak times.

-Vine Calculates vehicle load factor based on the following performance measures and standards:
+Vine Calculates vehicle load factor based on the following performance measures & standards:

-Fixed Route: Less than 1.5 in peak for local service, less than or equal to 1.0 in off peak for local service.
-All commuter services should be equal to or less than 1.0 during all times of day.

-Paratransit: Never exceed 1.0

-Community Shuttles: Less than 1.5 in peak for local service, less than or equal to 1.0 in off peak.
+- 1) Fixed Route: Less than 1.5 in peak for local service, less than or equal to 1.0 in off peakfor local service.
+All commuter services should be equal to or less than 1.0 during all times of day. - 2) Paratransit: Never exceed 1.0 - 3) Community Shuttles: Less than 1.5 in peak for local service, less than or equal to 1.0 inoff peak.

 Vehicle Load Factor is monitored regularly and used to determine whether additional capacity needs to be added to specific trips or routes based on changing demand patterns.
+However, since the onset of the COVID-19 pandemic, vehicle load factors have remained low.